bhushan-mohanraj/fsw/readme.md

 # FSW

-FSW is a collection of tools and guides for building web applications with Flask, SQLAlchemy, and WTForms.
+FSW is a collection of tools and guides for building apps with Flask, SQLAlchemy, and WTForms.